Schepp/schepp.dev/posts/today-the-trident-era-ends.md

 ### Box-Sizing

 Internet Explorer initially implemented the box model as if `box-sizing: border-box` was set by default.
-Event though [many people found Microsoft's take a lot more logical and user friendly](https://www.jefftk.com/p/the-revenge-of-the-ie-box-model), the CSS WG ultimately chose another default where `width` was not referring to the outer width of a box but to width of the usable content space inside.
+Even though [many people found Microsoft's take a lot more logical and user friendly](https://www.jefftk.com/p/the-revenge-of-the-ie-box-model), the CSS WG ultimately chose another default where `width` was not referring to the outer width of a box but to width of the usable content space inside.

 ![W3C and IE Box Models compared, courtesy of Wikipedia](/img/450px-W3C_and_Internet_Explorer_box_models.png)